 If you plan on flying with your pet, you need to be proactive and employ the proper, comprehensive strategy for taking such a journey.
-There are 10 tips to keep in mind when it comes to flying with your pet.
+There are 10 tips for flying with your pet, to keep in mind.

 Book Your Flight Early

-You must book your flight early if you desire to fly with your pet.
+You must book your flight early if you desire to travel with your pet.
 This particularly is the case is you want to carry your furry companion on board the aircraft with you.
 You need to keep in mind that airlines limit the number of pets that can be on board a particular flight and in the baggage compartment under the aircraft.
-The number of pets permitted on board a specific flight typically is two.
+The number of pets permitted onboard a specific flight typically is two.

 Do not just book a reservation online.
 You need to call the airline directly and confirm that a “pet seat’ is available on the particular flight you desire to take Do not make a reservation until you have that confirmation.
 Indeed, a wise course is to have the reservation agent with the airline send you a confirmation of the availability of the pet seat.